Kris Haines

-David Kris Haines (born July 23, 1957) is a former American football wide receiver in the National Football League (NFL) for the Washington Redskins, the Chicago Bears, and the Buffalo Bills.
-He played college football at the University of Notre Dame and was drafted in the ninth round of the 1979 NFL Draft.
+David Kris Haines (born July 23, 1957) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Washington Redskins, the Chicago Bears, and the Buffalo Bills.
+He played college football for the Notre Dame Fighting Irish and was selected in the ninth round of the 1979 NFL draft.
 He also played for the Chicago Blitz of the United States Football League (USFL) in 1984.
 He was special teams coach of the Chicago Enforcers of the XFL.

 Haines is a Physical Education teacher, Athletic coach, and Karate instructor at The Catherine Cook School in Chicago, Illinois.
 He is now a gym teacher.